 |

-Pleasant a play this is not You and me from dawn to dusk Through each and every day
+Pleasant, a play this is not You and I from dawn to dusk Through each and every day

 Time and again ran amok A deluge breaking through dams Arose on days of despair A plaintive wail all around

-O terrible One In times of woe and of joy It is this my heart realized Much is the pain in your love Not a trace of neglect
+O terrible One In times of woe and of joy It is this that my heart realized Much is the pain in your love Not a trace of neglect.

 |